Skip to content

 As soon as you sign up, you're good to start sending contracts.
 You can either upload a document to be signed or build a template (though you only get one on the free plan).
 Whichever option you take, you'll use SignWell's modern and, honestly, really nice-to-use web app to add any information and signature fields.
 It can even help you place things on any blank lines or gaps in the document.

 Now, don't worry—SignWell is on this list because it's a good, easy-to-use, and fully-featured electronic signature app.
 That it's got a great free plan is just a big bonus.
 If you need to send more documents some months, I wouldn't hesitate to recommend upgrading to a paid plan.
-The $10/month Personal plan gets you five templates, unlimited documents, and bulk sending, while the $30/month Business plan has unlimited templates, in-person signing, up to three team members, custom branding, and a few other nice-to-have features like data validation.
-In terms of bang for your buck, few apps offer more.
+The $12/month Personal plan gets you five templates, unlimited documents, and bulk sending, while the $36/month Business plan has unlimited templates, in-person signing, up to three team members, custom branding, and a few other nice-to-have features like data validation.
+In terms of bang for your buck, very few apps offer more.

 If you like to automate your workflows, SignWell also integrates with Zapier.
 That way, you can do things like automatically get a Slack notification or upload a document to Google Drive when a document is completed in SignWell.